openstack/swift/doc/source/overview_ring.rst

 unpack_from('>I', md5('/account/container/object').digest())[0] >>
 self._part_shift``

+For a ring generated with part_power P, the partition shift value is 32 - P.

 -----------------
 Building the Ring
 -----------------

 The initial building of the ring first calculates the number of partitions that should ideally be assigned to each device based the device's weight.
-For example, if the partition power of 20 the ring will have 1,048,576 partitions.
+For example, given a partition power of 20, the ring will have 1,048,576 partitions.
 If there are 1,000 devices of equal weight they will each desire 1,048.576 partitions.
 The devices are then sorted by the number of partitions they desire and kept in order throughout the initialization process.

+Note: each device is also assigned a random tiebreaker value that is used when two devices desire the same number of partitions.
+This tiebreaker is not stored on disk anywhere, and so two different rings created with the same parameters will have different partition assignments.
+For repeatable partition assignments, ``RingBuilder.rebalance()`` takes an optional seed value that will be used to seed Python's pseudo-random number generator.

 Then, the ring builder assigns each replica of each partition to the device that desires the most partitions at that point while keeping it as far away as possible from other replicas.
-The ring builder prefers to assign a replica to a device in a zone that has no replicas already; should there be no such zone available, the ring builder will try to find a device on a different server;
-failing that, it will just look for a device that has no replicas; finally, if all other options are exhausted, the ring builder will assign the replica to the device that has the fewest replicas already assigned.
+The ring builder prefers to assign a replica to a device in a regions that has no replicas already; should there be no such region available, the ring builder will try to find a device in a different zone; if not possible, it will look on a different server; failing that, it will just look for a device that has no replicas; finally, if all other options are exhausted, the ring builder will assign the replica to the device that has the fewest replicas already assigned.
+Note that assignment of multiple replicas to one device will only happen if the ring has fewer devices than it has replicas.

 When building a new ring based on an old ring, the desired number of partitions each device wants is recalculated.
 Next the partitions to be reassigned are